Faith Formation Family Handbook

-Children grades 3 and above, who return to religious education, will participate in a special make-up class.
-This class meets on Sunday Morning, this class meets during the Sunday Morning Session, older children participating will have an opportunity to celebrate the sacraments as a class.
+If enough need is demonstrated, a class will be formed for Children grades 3 and above, who return to religious education.
+This class meets on Sunday Morning, this class meets during the Sunday Morning Session (or on Tuesday if large need dictated), older children participating will have an opportunity to celebrate the sacraments as a class.

 Under special circumstances children may be registered in their age appropriate class, and allowed to prepare for the sacraments at home with their parents.

 The sacramental preparation retreats are a morning for students and parents to review and become more familiar with the sacraments.
 Students and parents will have split sessions and time together to discuss and do activities.
 Students will get the opportunity to become more comfortable with the sacraments , and parents will have the opportunity to become more familiar with the practicalities of the celebrations.